President | Vickey Malone Kennedy (vck) |

 Has passion, will travel.

-Aleasha first stepped into OWFI through the side door, volunteering as a Contest Category Chair before becoming a member-at-large.
-The next year, she took on the role of 2nd Vice President, then moved up to 1st VP/Contest Coordinator.
+Aleasha first stepped into OWFI through the side door, volunteering as a contest category chair before becoming a member-at-large.
+The next year, she took on the role of second vice president, then moved up to first vp/contest coordinator.
 For the next three years, she collaborated with her fellow officers to streamline and modernize the annual writing contest, breathing new life into tradition.
 Next, she took up the reigns of conference coordinator, applying her love for event planning to the annual gathering of writers, agents, editors and other industry professionals.
-When Covid brought challenges to public meet-ups, she introduced OWFI’s first virtual conference, accepting the Presidential gavel on livestream.
-She served double duty acting as Technology Director during her reign as President, and again as Past President.
+When Covid brought challenges to public meet-ups, she introduced OWFI’s first virtual conference, accepting the presidential gavel on livestream.
+She served double duty acting as technology director during her reign as president, and again as past president.
 In 2023, she went down in history for finally being at a loss for words when presented with the Honorary Lifetime Member award.
 Sorry if you missed it; that may never be repeated.
-Now, with Technology Director as her sole focus, she hopes to be able to channel her energies on taming the tech needs of our organization.
+Now, she is channeling her energies on taming the tech needs of our organization and providing monthly editions of the OWFI e-newsletter, The Report.

 When she’s not chasing chaos at home, or speakers, volunteers, & technical errors for OWFI, Aleasha is still running after adventure—occasionally by plane, train or automobile— but most often between the covers of a great story.
 Visit her at The Nutthouse Diaries, and inspire her to share her stories more often!